Akazayh/Cyber-Guard/README.md

 ## 📜 License
 This project is licensed under the *MIT License*.

-You are *free to use, modify, and share* Cyber Guard in your own projects, as long as you *credit the original author: Yahya Zhar*.
+You are *free to use, modify, and share* Cyber Guard in your own projects.

 ## ⚠️ Disclaimer